SU-HSDO/suhumsci/README.md

 CSS assets are built using the Grunt task runner, but are run using npm scripts as shortcuts.

-- `npm run build` - Compile Sass for production for all themes, **except Humsci_basic** which requires additional Grunt tasks to compile sub-theme specific CSS.
+- `npm run build-theme` - Compile Sass for production for all themes, **except Humsci_basic** which requires additional Grunt tasks to compile sub-theme specific CSS.
-- `npm run watch` - Compile a CSS build and watch for changes in the existing `.scss` files (other than humsci_basic)
+- `npm run watch-theme` - Compile a CSS build and watch for changes in the existing `.scss` files (other than humsci_basic)

 ## Testing